Towsti/drawio-redstone/README.md

 - Possibly, fork drawio-desktop and add direct support for the image library and conversion
 - Rotation table for Draw.io > emoji conversion to allow rotating images in Draw.io and a "Minimal.xml" library
-- Optimize Draw.io > emoji conversion (improve reliability for grid sizes other than 64p)
 - Discord emoji preview window